 Huge Bear was named in tribute to this particular Grizzly Bear as well as an honor to California’s Bear Flag.
 Incidentally Thomas Knight (namesake for Knight’s Valley) was helping raise the Bear Flag in support of an Independent California during these times.

 The label/logo on their bottles of wine also has historical ties – it is an adapted illustration from the children’s book, The Biggest Bear by Lynd Ward – one of the earlier winners of the prestigious Caldecott Medal (in 1953).
 Ward was a prolific illustrator (over 200 books).
 Huge Bear added their own twist to the illustration – including the addition of the basket and the bunches of grapes.
-And one of the better known quote from this book, “better a bear in the orchard than an orchard in the bear”!
+And one of the better-known quotes from this book, “better a bear in the orchard than an orchard in the bear”!

 Distribution is currently limited to mostly parts of the east coast of the U.S. including Boston and New York.
 Total production between all their wines is around 6,000 cases per year.
-For more information, to shcedule a visit, to join their mailing list, to join the KB Wine Club or to join one of their Curated Collections (Noble Collector or Grand Collector), please visit: www.knightsbridgewinery.com
+For more information, to schedule a visit, to join their mailing list, to join the KB Wine Club or to join one of their Curated Collections (Noble Collector or Grand Collector), please visit: www.knightsbridgewinery.com